It’s common knowledge that everything is bigger in Texas – the same goes for its flea markets and antique fairs.

 #4 Flea Markets in Texas: Third Monday Trade Days, McKinney

 Third Monday Trade Days is the oldest monthly trade show in northern Texas and is held on the Friday, Saturday and Sunday before the third Monday of every month.
-Established at some point in the 1870’s, this weathered flea market never fails to amaze its customers with innovative concepts and high-quality traders.
+Established at some point in the 1870’s, this weathered flea market in McKinney never fails to amaze its customers with innovative concepts and high-quality traders.

 Home to over 450 vendors who are ready and raring to sell old-fashioned toys, delicate silverware, western goods, rustic home-ware and vinyl records, this market means serious business.

 This vintage shoppers nirvana boasts 18 acres of land reserved just for parking.
 Plus, two on-site cash machines, mobility cart rentals and three separate shopper entrances and exits.
-Third Monday Trade Days is more than just a regular flea market, it is a fully fledged antique village!
+Third Monday Trade Days in McKinney is more than just a regular flea market, it is a fully fledged antique village!

 Where: 4550 W University Dr, McKinney, 75071, TX US